TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: TCBench Data Toolbox

-\textbf{Physics-based models} predict the weather by solving partial differential equations, such as the laws of fluid dynamics, thermodynamics, radiative transfer, and atmospheric chemistry.
+Physics-based models predict the weather by solving partial differential equations, such as the laws of fluid dynamics, thermodynamics, radiative transfer, and atmospheric chemistry.
 We include hindcasts from several of these models via The International Grand Global Ensemble (TIGGE) product, including ensemble hindcasts of the Global Ensemble Forecasting System (the GEFS) and the International Forecast System (the IFS)\citep{Section4_Bougeault_tigge}.
-In contrast, \textbf{neural weather models} make weather forecasts using entirely data driven methods.
-These methods vary by model but include graph neural networks~\citep{Section4_lam2023graphcast}, Fourier Neural Operators \citep{Section4_pathak2022fourcastnet}, and vision transformers~\citep{Section4_bi2023panguweather}.
-We include hindcasts from several neural weather models, including NVIDIA's FourCastNetv2~\citep{Section4_bonev2023spherical}, Huawei's Pangu-Weather~\citep{Section4_bi2023panguweather}, Google DeepMind's GenCast~\citep{price2025probabilistic}, and the ECMWF's single-member AIFS v1.0~\citep{lang2024aifs}.
+In contrast, neural weather models make forecasts using entirely data driven methods.
+These methods vary by model but include graph neural networks~\citep{Section4_lam2023graphcast}, Fourier neural operators \citep{Section4_pathak2022fourcastnet}, and vision transformers~\citep{Section4_bi2023panguweather}.
+We include hindcasts from several neural weather models, including NVIDIA's FourCastNetv2~\citep{Section4_bonev2023spherical}, Huawei's Pangu-Weather~\citep{Section4_bi2023panguweather}, Google DeepMind's GenCast~\citep{price2025probabilistic} and FNV3~\citep{alet2025skillfuljointprobabilisticweather,weatherlabteam2025tropicalcycloneai, deepmind_weatherlab}, and the ECMWF's single-member AIFS v1.0~\citep{lang2024aifs}.

-With regards to \textbf{data processing}, all datasets were reformatted into a unified structure based on IBTrACS for consistency across sources, using the IBTrACS storm identifier for identifying TCs and following unit conventions in IBTrACS.
-For the physics based models, track data (position, intensity) from international weather prediction centers was extracted from \texttt{.xml} files and standardized to the format.
-For neural weather model forecasts, forecast tracks and intensities were parsed from model outputs and matched to IBTrACS using TempestExtremes \citep{tempestextremes2021} and HuracanPy \citep{Bourdin2025} and then standardized to the format.
-The postprocessing models we provide predict intensification via a parametric distribution, and we thus sample in order to follow the standardized.
-Additional details for the postprocessing models are provided in Appendix~D.4.
+All datasets were reformatted into a unified structure based on IBTrACS for consistency across sources, using the IBTrACS storm identifier for identifying TCs and following unit conventions in IBTrACS.
+For the physics based models, track data (position, intensity) from international weather prediction centers was extracted from \texttt{.xml} files and standardized to a common spreadsheet format that includes timestamps and the predicted values (detailed in Table S4 in the Appendix).
+For neural weather model forecasts, forecast tracks and intensities were parsed from model outputs and matched to IBTrACS using TempestExtremes \citep{tempestextremes2021} and HuracanPy \citep{Bourdin2025} and then standardized to the aforementioned spreadsheet format.
+The post-processing models we provide predict intensification via a parametric distribution, and we thus sample in order to generate a spreadsheet that follows the standardized format.
+Additional details for the post-processing models are provided in Appendix~D.4.